Key Takeaways: Ozempic’s Connection to Eating Disorders

 - Practicing weight neutrality and size inclusivity.

-- Helping them identify and reject negative body ideals.
+- Helping them identify and reject negative body ideals and weight stigma often reinforced by weight-loss drugs like Ozempic.

 Here are some helpful tips for supporting a loved one with an eating disorder: